Megalencephaly

 Megalencephaly (or macrencephaly; abbreviated MEG) is a growth development disorder in which the brain is abnormally large.
 It is characterized by a brain with an average weight that is 2.5 standard deviations above the mean of the general population.
 Approximately 1 out of 50 children (2%) are said to have the characteristics of megalencephaly in the general population.

 A mutation in the PI3K-AKT pathway is believed to be the primary cause of brain proliferation and ultimately the root cause of megalencephaly.
 This mutation has produced a classification of brain overdevelopment that consists of two syndromes including megalencephaly-capillary malformation (MCAP) and megalencephaly-polydactyly-polymicrogyria-hydrocephalus (MPPH).
 Megalencephaly is usually diagnosed at birth and is confirmed with an MRI.

 There are several neuropsychiatric disorders linked with megalencephaly; however, studies have shown that autism is the most prevalent association with the malformation of MEG.
 Although no treatment currently exists for megalencephaly, management methods are focused at reducing deficits linked with autism.
 Most recent research is targeted at creating inhibitors to reduce the mutational pathway that causes megalencephaly.

 Classification

 Macrocephaly

 Macrocephaly is a term used to refer to a person who has an abnormally large head.
-The circumference of the head must be above the 95th percentile or at least 2.5 standard deviations from the mean of normal weight and gender groups in the United States.
+The circumference of the head must be above the 97th percentile or at least 2 standard deviations from the mean of normal weight and gender groups, according to the World Health Organization recommendations.
 A person with macrocephaly does not necessarily indicate that megalencephaly is also present.
 Large skulls usually exhibit no neurodevelopment conditions at all, meaning most individuals with macrocephaly are healthy.

 Hemimegalencephaly

-Hemimegalencephaly is an extremely rare form of macrocephaly and is characterized by uneven development of brain hemispheres (one-half of brain is larger than other).
-The syndrome can be presented by itself or in association with phakomatosis or hemigigantism.
+Hemimegalencephaly is an extremely rare form of macrocephaly and is characterized by uneven development of brain hemispheres (one half of the brain is larger than the other).
+It can present by itself or in association with phakomatosis or hemigigantism.
 Additionally, hemimegalencephaly will frequently cause severe epilepsy, focal neuro-logical deficits, macrocrania, and mild to severe intellectual disability.